Dorson/CSS-Dark-Mode-and-color-switch/README.md

 # How to use  / How it works ?

  ## 1. Define color variables in CSS.

-    Name, define and group together CSS color variables in groups for the
+    First: We name, define and group together the CSS color variables in CSS classes for the :root or the html tag.
+We basically create global CSS variables with color values and nice names.
-    :root.dark , html.dark {--color-background : gray ; } element rules.

 ```